CCS, CCS-P to Launch as Beta in TBD

 Certified Coding Specialist (CCS®) Exam Update for International Candidates

 CCS exam appointments are being accepted for April 1, 2020.
 Our security concerns have been addressed and test administration will be open April 1, 2020.
 Again, thank you for your interest, and we apologize for any inconvenience.

-CCSs are skilled in classifying medical data from patient records, generally in a hospital setting but also in other healthcare settings.
+CCSs are skilled in classifying medical data from patient records, often in a hospital setting but also in other healthcare settings.
 These coding practitioners:

-Coding accuracy is highly important to healthcare organizations, and has an impact on revenues and describing health outcomes.
-In fact, certification has become an implicit industry standard.
-Accordingly, the CCS credential demonstrates a practitioner's tested data quality and integrity skills, and mastery of coding proficiency.
-The CCS certification is a natural progression for professionals experienced in coding inpatient and outpatient records should consider obtaining this certification.
+Coding accuracy is highly important to healthcare organizations because it has an impact on revenues and documentation of health outcomes.
+Accordingly, certification in coding has become an implicit industry standard.
+The CCS credential demonstrates a practitioner's tested skills in data quality and accuracy as well as mastery of coding proficiency.
+The CCS certification is a natural progression for professionals experienced in coding inpatient and outpatient records.>/p>

 Earlier this year AHIMA began taking steps to better protect your data and improve the security and privacy of customer information.
-As part of this effort, effective September 1st we will no longer accept paper exam applications.
+As part of this effort, effective November 1st we will no longer accept paper exam applications.
 In addition, after December 1 we will no longer accept paper checks.

 You can complete an online application at https://my.ahima.org/certification/getcertified

 To apply to take the CCS exam, review the information described here and then complete and submit the online application.
 Paper applications are no longer accepted.

 Before applying, carefully review the information provided in the Candidate Guide.
 It is the candidate's responsibility to ensure eligibility before submitting the application.
 Applicants who are determined to be ineligible and submit an ineligible application or wish to withdraw their application will receive a refund of the application fee minus a $75 processing fee.